dbosak01/defineR/README.md

 Currently, the package only supports version 2.0.0 of the define.xml for SDTM and ADaM.
-Define version 2.0.0 is the version preferred by the FDA.
 Future enhancements to the package will add support for define version 2.1.

 IMPORTANT: This package is being released experimentally for the purposes